aznguymp4/Dissscord/README.md

 # Dissscord

-Full-stack clone of Discord written in Python (🐍 hence the name diSSScord................................😭)The backend is built using Flask and SQLAlchemy and the frontend is rendered using React.
+Full-stack clone of Discord written in Python (🐍 hence the name Di__SSS__cord…😭) The backend is built using Flask and SQLAlchemy and the frontend is rendered using React.
 Click [here](https://github.com/aznguymp4/Dissscord/wiki) to view our database schema.

 To view the backend routes, click [here](https://dissscord.onrender.com/api/docs)